 Cameron’s short fiction has appeared in Portland Noir, Spinetingler, the Killer Year and First Thrills anthologies, as well as on Lit 103.3: Fiction for the Ears.
 In 2011, a pair of Skin Kadash stories appeared in the anthologies West Coast Crime Wave and Deadly Treats.
 More recently, Skin tales have appeared in Alfred Hitchcock’s Mystery Magazine and Murder at the Beach.

 Bill lives with his wife in Oregon.
 He is an eager hiker and avid bird-watcher, and likes to write near a window so he can meditate on whatever happens to fly by during intractable passages.
 He is currently at work on his next mystery.
 Bill tweets at twitter.com/bcmystery.
 He is a member of Friends of Mystery, SCBWI, and International Thriller Writers, and the Mystery Writers of America.

 Awards and Nominations

 Most Yellowjackets Stings at Once

 On the page opposite the title page of Lost Dog (Midnight Ink, 2007) you’ll see the note, “Forthcoming from Bill Cameron: Death With Dignity.”
 I’ve received a number of queries asking, “Will we ever get to read Death With Dignity?”
 The answer is yes.
-Before release, Death With Dignity became Chasing Smoke.
+Before release, Death With Dignity was re-titled Chasing Smoke.

 Bill has 30 years experience in print and digital design, with an emphasis on collaborative web development, print and logo design, and typography.